 The 1970’s brought about many new feelings for a whole number of people across America.
 To the front of the list was the realization that change was a coming whether you were ready for it or not.
 For example you have: 1) The traditional male facing the liberation of females through their protestations of their overall role in society, 2) The emergence of a gay rights movement that made religious zealots squirm in their seats, and 3) The freedom of expression in the form of individualism that made everyone take a second look.
 While we hold on to the values and principles we hold dear, as times go on, changes in perspective need to be addressed.
-The Girl Who Slept With God addresses many of the social commentary that made the early seventies a unique time, but also a powder keg ready to explode.
+The Girl Who Slept With God addresses much of the social commentary that made the early seventies a unique time, but also a powder keg ready to explode.

 ” ‘No,’ said her father.
 ‘I believe in god because it dissolves the edges.’
 He removed his hand from her leg and Jory shivered slightly, the evening’s cool air seeming almost autumnlike. ‘ If there’s a god, then there doesn’t have to be an end to things,” he said, ‘ to space, to time, to life.
 Things can be bigger than whatever it is we’re merely able to see or measure.